Oweis-Nd/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Why?
 task 17 echo $(printf %o $(($((5#$(echo $WATER | tr 'water' '01234'))) + $((5#$(echo $STIR | tr 'stir.'
 '01234'))))) | tr '01234567' 'bestchol') this add two numbers stored in the environment variables WATER and STIR and prints the result
 Why?
+task 12 12 - echo {a..z}{a..z} | tr " " "\n" | grep -v "oo" this prints all possible combinations of two letters, except oo.

+Letters are lower cases, from a to z
+Why?